digitalhurricane-io/garble/README.md

     garble ungarble --log-path ./logA.txt --source-path ./ --salt z0hDIP5lGMVlCMQUn3F4Wno70yPdDdJi32Hvj6Q9OB6Tu08LNp

-The regex used for ungarbling has been tested with standard panic stack traces.
-And the stack traces output in the github.com/pkg/errors library.
+The regex used for ungarbling has been tested with standard panic stack traces, and the stack traces output in the github.com/pkg/errors library.
 It hasn't been tested on other libraries.

 While the original garble project made efforts to support gopath, this fork has not given any thought to supporting gopath.